How to Learn From Your Mistakes: 7 Steps to Growth

 Mistakes are a sign that what we’re doing now isn’t working.
 They force us to look more closely at our situation and the choices we’re making, and come up with a new way of working.

-In fact, data suggests that when someone we respect makes a mistake, we trust them more, because we can relate more easily to them.
+In fact, data suggests that when someone we respect makes a mistake, we trust them more because we can relate more easily to them.

 (Caveat: this only works for people we already think are credible.
-If someone who we think is an idiot messes up, it reinforces our original perception.)
+If someone we think is an idiot messes up, it reinforces our original perception.)

 When we experience the uncomfortable consequences of our errors, we store that information in a real and tangible way.
 Our brains are wired to avoid pain and discomfort, so it automatically searches for ways to avoid feeling that bad again.

 When we own up to our faults and foibles, our inner strength gets a boost.
-When we’re forced to do better, by our own hand, we’re more likely to make important changes and take scary risks that take us closer to our goals.
+When we’re forced to do better by our own hand, we’re more likely to make important changes and take scary risks that take us closer to our goals.

 Negative experiences are a more powerful catalyst for change than positive ones.
 When things are going well, it’s much easier to embrace the familiarity of the status quo and defer change.
 The immediacy and intensity of recovering from a mistake pushes us to take action sooner.